ckan/ckanapi/README.md

   --all                     all the things
   -c --config=CONFIG        CKAN configuration file for local actions,
-                            defaults to ./development.ini if that file exists -I --input=JSONL_INPUT    input from json lines file instead of stdin -j --plain-json           plain json instead of pretty-printed json -J --jsonl                format list response as json lines instead of default pretty-printed json format
+                            defaults to ./development.ini if that file exists -i --stdin-json           pass json from stdin to action -I --input=JSONL_INPUT    input json lines from file instead of stdin -j --plain-json           plain json instead of pretty-printed json -J --jsonl                format list response as json lines instead of default pretty-printed json format